-Google Chrome is a popular browser, and even Microsoft recently announced that they will be moving Microsoft Edge browser to the Chromium web platform which ultimately powers Google Chrome.
-However some users – and even I have noticed it – report that Chrome browser starts automatically when Windows 10 PC boots.
-If you face this issue, there are are a few suggestions that can help you resolve this problem.
-These suggestions also applies if Chrome is reloading tabs from the last session on startup.
+Google Chrome is a popular browser, and even Microsoft recently announced that they will be moving Microsoft Edge browser to the Chromium web platform, which ultimately powers Google Chrome.
+However, some users – and even I have noticed it – report that the Chrome browser starts automatically when Windows 11/10 PC boots.
+If you face this issue, there are a few suggestions that can help you resolve this problem.
+These suggestions also apply if Chrome is reloading tabs from the last session on startup.

 Stop Chrome from opening automatically when PC boots

-We will be taking a look at the following 5 fixes to try afix this issue.
+We will be taking a look at the following 5 fixes to try to fix this issue.

 - Prevent Google Chrome from running the background